Originally published in June 2020, this blog has been revised and expanded by Team JRNI to include new resources and information.

-Part of what has helped to elevate the coaching profession is the International Coaching Federation (ICF).
-But what is ICF accreditation?
-As an unaffiliated nonprofit organization, the ICF is dedicated to overseeing the emerging field of professional coaching and they make recommendations on selecting a training program.
-Because of it, people have a safety net against fake programs and practitioners who simply don’t know what they’re doing.
-(JRNI Coaching has been ICF accredited for years and offers a pathway to getting your ACC ICF Credential as well!)
+As an unaffiliated nonprofit organization, the ICF is dedicated to overseeing the emerging field of professional coaching.
+They also make industry-leading endorsements and recommendations for selecting a training program.
+Because of this, consumers have a safety net against fake programs... and practitioners who simply don’t know what they’re doing.

-With so many training programs out there, how do you identify the best ICF accredited coaching program for you?
+With so many training programs out there, how do you identify the best ICF accredited life coach training program for you?
+Whether you're considering getting trained here at JRNI Coaching, or elsewhere, it's important to assess personal fit!
 If you’re on a journey to become a life coach, here are some factors to consider.

 Do Your Homework

-The first step to becoming the coach you want to be is to enroll in a good program.
-Too many people stall out right here and never take another step toward making their intention a reality.
-What sets a good life coach apart is that they know when to contemplate, and when it’s time to act!
+But guess what?
+Many people stall out right here, and never take another step toward making their intention a reality.
+What sets a successful life coach apart is that they know when to contemplate, and when it’s time to act!

 Talk To Other Coaches

-Follow coaches you admire in the fields you are interested in.
-Watch what they are doing, and find out how they got there.
-Ask questions even when you think it’s a no-brainer.
-There’s nothing wrong with it!
+Follow coaches you admire who are working in the specialties that interest you.
+Watch what they're doing, and find out how they got there.
+Observe.
+Ask questions.
+Build your network.

 Is Mentoring Included?
 Find Out!